 What were my impressions?
 The Parc de la Villette feels less radical now than it probably did 25 years ago.
 Softened by use and planting, its innovations, such as gardens planned by artists, and the raised walkway are part of the landscape architect's vocabulary.

-que and unintegrated as ever are the folies.
+One feature that remains as unique and unintegrated as ever are the folies.
 These have a wild crazy subversive feel which remains rooted in some kind of familiarity - is it machinery, sculpture, constructivist architecture or even toys?
 I like them very much.
 There is such humour in the way they appear all over the Parc sometimes built into other structures, sometimes freestanding, sometimes functional, sometimes completely afunctional.

 This post to be continued and amended.
 Please click on link for complete set of photos on Flickr